tripreports/tripreports.github.io/posts/trips/uzbekistan-2025.md

 ## Day 2

 Coming directly from Qatar sets an extremely high bar for museums.
 There was some spare time before our train to Samarkand today, so we visited the State Museum of the Temurids.
 As we found to be the case with many of the museums in Uzbekistan, many of the pieces appear to be replicas - otherwise the date them from when they were discovered.
-There's interesting history, and it was a good visit, but didn't feel very well planned
+There's interesting history, and it was a good visit, but it didn't feel very well planned

 The train to Samarkand left from Tashkent South station, which is an important distinction as there are multiple stations in Tashkent.
 Our ever helpful host helped to confirm this.
 Upon boarding the train, we were showed to a first class cabin by the conductor, who spoke no english, and immediately demanded money.
 It became clear that he wanted a bribe to go to a better seat, which we turned down, and went to our seats we booked.
 The train was about an hour late.
 Upon exiting the station at Samarkand, there was the usual group of taxi drivers asking where they could take you, but less aggresive and dense than in Tashkent.
 We walked a short way out, called a yandex for under 30k, and got checked in to the hotel.
 It was almost sunset, so we headed over the Registan Square
 ![](https://live.staticflickr.com/65535/54847092770_daf3104de9_b.jpg)